AdobeDocs/experience-manager-cloud-service.fr-FR/help/implementing/developing/extending/search-forms.md

 * **Nom de la propriété**

-   Propriété à rechercher.
+   Propriété sur laquelle effectuer la recherche.
 It uses a relative path and the wildcards `*/*/*` specify the depth of the property relative to the `jcr:content` node (each asterisk represents one node level).

    If you want to search only on a first level child node of the resource that has the `x` property on the `jcr:content` node use `*/jcr:content/x`